Braundo/kubernetes-guide/docs/overview.md

 <h3>Components of the Control Plane</h3>

 - **API Server:** The front end of Kubernetes that exposes the Kubernetes API.
+All traffic within, to, and from various Kubernetes components flows through the ARI Server.
+It is the Grand Central Station or central nervous system of Kubernetes.
 - **Cluster Store:** A distributed database (etcd) that stores the entire state of the cluster.
+When your define your desired application specifications, they are stored here.
+This is the only *stateful* core component of Kubernetes.
-- **Controllers:** Ensure the cluster's desired state matches its observed state by managing replicas, deployments, and more.
+- **Controllers:** Ensure the cluster's desired state matches its observed state by running background watch loops on objects like Deployments, Pods, etc.
-- **Scheduler:** Assigns tasks to worker nodes based on resource availability and other criteria.
+- **Scheduler:** Assigns tasks to worker nodes based on resource availability, application requirements and other criteria.

 <h3>Components of Worker Nodes</h3>

 - **Kubelet:** The agent that communicates with the API server and manages containers on the node.
+The kubelet also communicates directly with the container runtime on the node, instructing it to pull images, and start/stop containers.
 - **Runtime:** Executes container operations like starting and stopping containers.
 Common runtimes include containerd and CRI-O.
 - **Kube-proxy:** Manages networking for containers, including load balancing.